 There are two Routes.
 Longer and shorter timeframes.

-The quicker route is to estimate for yourself using the information on our website, and place an order by phone or using and submitting our planning tool .
+The quicker route is to estimate for yourself using the information on our website, and place an order by submitting a tentative order form via our estimating tool below or from the serviceM8 peanut shaped contact Icon-form below ( or in the r/h column on most pages).
+THIS IS INTENDED FOR PEOPLE WHO CAN MEET US ON SITE to lay out the job.
 Actual orders take precedence over calls for estimates.
 This cuts out the time waiting for an estimate, sometimes a week or two.
 In this case we work out a time you can be home daytime to simply review the job on site with you and get to work with the crew and do the job the same day.